syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### showByIndex method in tooltipBehavior

-The [`showByIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior/showByIndex.html) method is used to Display the tooltip at the specified series and point index.
+The [`showByIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior/showByIndex.html) method is used to display the tooltip at the specified series and point index.

 The below mentioned arguments are given to the [`showByIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior/showByIndex.html) method: